Orien Levy Woolf Division of Social Work

 - Become a leader in your field.

 Social workers stand at the forefront of our communities, providing solutions to problems created by the structure of our society.
-Take your first steps toward a rewarding career in social work by exploring our bachelor of social work (B.S.W.) and the proposed UNT/TWU joint master of social work (J.M.S.W.) degree programs.
+Take your first steps toward a rewarding career in social work by exploring our bachelor of social work (BSW) degree program.

 Our degree programs will prepare you for professional practice in a number of social work fields, including:

 - Family and children’s services, including the Department of Family and Protective Services (DFPS) and Child Protective Services (CPS)